freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-all-letters-and-numbers.md

 ---

 ## Description

 <section id='description'>

-Using character classes, you were able to search for all letters of the alphabet with <code>[a-z]</code>.
+Using character classes, you were able to search for all letters of the alphabet with `[a-z]`.
 This kind of character class is common enough that there is a shortcut for it, although it includes a few extra characters as well.

-The closest character class in JavaScript to match the alphabet is <code>\w</code>.
-This shortcut is equal to <code>[A-Za-z0-9_]</code>.
+The closest character class in JavaScript to match the alphabet is `\w`.
+This shortcut is equal to `[A-Za-z0-9_]`.
 This character class matches upper and lowercase letters plus numbers.
-Note, this character class also includes the underscore character (<code>_</code>).
+Note, this character class also includes the underscore character (`_`).

 ```js
 let longHand = /[A-Za-z0-9_]+/;